 The method of appeal from a decision of the Director of Disability Services for a student requested auxiliary aid or service, academic adjustment, accommodation, or disability determination is as follows:

-Within seven (7) calendar days after receipt of the decision of Disability Services, the student may request in writing the appellate review by the Dean of Students or his/her designee.
-The request to the Dean of Students shall be in writing, and shall include a brief statement of the grounds for appeal.
+Within seven (7) calendar days after receipt of the decision of Disability Services, the student may request in writing the appellate review by the Assistant Vice President for Student Affairs or his/her designee.
+The request to the Assistant Vice President for Student Affairs shall be in writing, and shall include a brief statement of the grounds for appeal.

 The grounds for appeal shall be that: